rosaq/women-in-opensource-hf/best-practices/starting-GitHub.md

 - Rebasing is the process of moving or combining a sequence of commits to a new base commit.
 - Rebasing is most useful and easily visualized in the context of a feature branching workflow.

+-  If you would prefer a clean, linear history free of unnecessary merge commits, you should reach for git rebase instead of git merge when integrating changes from another branch.

 - **Commit early and often**